dapper91/pjrpc/README.rst

 Error handling
 ______________

-``pjrpc`` implements all the errors listed in `protocol specification <https://www.jsonrpc.org/specification#error_object>`_ which can be found in ``pjrpc.common.exceptions`` module so that error handling is very simple and "pythonic-way":
+``xjsonrpc`` implements all the errors listed in `protocol specification <https://www.jsonrpc.org/specification#error_object>`_ which can be found in ``xjsonrpc.common.exceptions`` module so that error handling is very simple and "pythonic-way":

 .. code-block:: python

-    import pjrpc
+    import xjsonrpc
-    from pjrpc.client.backend import requests as pjrpc_client
+    from xjsonrpc.client.backend import requests as xjsonrpc_client

-    client = pjrpc_client.Client('http://localhost/api/v1')
+    client = xjsonrpc_client.Client('http://localhost/api/v1')

     try:
         result = client.proxy.sum(1, 2)
-    except pjrpc.MethodNotFound as e:
+    except xjsonrpc.MethodNotFound as e:
         print(e)

 Default error list can be easily extended.
-All you need to create an error class inherited from ``pjrpc.exc.JsonRpcError`` and define an error code and a description message. ``pjrpc`` will be automatically deserializing custom errors for you:
+All you need to create an error class inherited from ``xjsonrpc.exc.JsonRpcError`` and define an error code and a description message. ``xjsonrpc`` will be automatically deserializing custom errors for you:

 .. code-block:: python

-    import pjrpc
+    import xjsonrpc
-    from pjrpc.client.backend import requests as pjrpc_client
+    from xjsonrpc.client.backend import requests as xjsonrpc_client

-    class UserNotFound(pjrpc.exc.JsonRpcError):
+    class UserNotFound(xjsonrpc.exc.JsonRpcError):
         code = 1
         message = 'user not found'

-    client = pjrpc_client.Client('http://localhost/api/v1')
+    client = xjsonrpc_client.Client('http://localhost/api/v1')

     try:
         result = client.proxy.get_user(user_id=1)